Prostitution in the United Arab Emirates: Dubai

 There are also brothels in Dubai.
 The Cyclone, near the airport was closed down in 2007 after it was featured in Vanity Fair magazine, but the operation simply set up at another location.
 Known by visitors as the "United Nations of prostitution", the club has as many as 500 prostitutes on the premises on an average night, many from China, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Russia, Ukraine, Bulgaria and Taiwan.

 The Cyclone appeared in the 2008 Leonardo DiCaprio and Russell Crowe film Body of Lies.

-Human trafficking is a problem in Dubai, often Chinese or other Asian criminal groups force women from China or India or Nepal into prostitution in UAE.
+Human trafficking is a problem in Dubai, often Chinese or other Asian criminal groups force women from India or Nepal into prostitution in UAE.
 There are many Iranian prostitutes in Dubai and some of them stay in the city for a long time.
 In 2014, Iranian Immigration & Passport Police Office announced that the number of Iranian prostitutes in the UAE is growing.

 Over the years, Dubai emerged as an influencer capital of the world, where the social media influencers used their popularity to depict the city’s extravagance.
-However, on the dark side of influencer marketing culture in Dubai were several influencers who had been funding their lifestyle by selling sex for thousands of pounds.
+However, on the dark side of influencer marketing culture in Dubai were several influencers who had been funding their lifestyle by selling sex for thousands of dirhams.
 Influencers get direct messages from men on Instagram, respond to them and agree to meet.
 Men pay them with flights, jewellery, bags and cash.
 Besides, interviews revealed that influencers with more followers are paid more.

+In 2025, the BBC released a documentary titled Death in Dubai, which exposed the exploitation of African women through prostitution rings in Dubai.
+Many of these women travel to the UAE with hopes of securing work in supermarkets or hotels, but instead find themselves coerced into sexual activities at wild parties.
+According to testimonies, these women were unable to get assistance from the Dubai police, who refused to intervene and dismissed the issue, claiming that Africans were causing problems for each other.
+The documentary also uncovered the disturbing reality behind the #Dubaiportapotty trend, which led to the tragic death of a Ugandan woman.